 - Plan where to address counterarguments.
 Decide where you can acknowledge the other side the best.

-- Start with a clear topic sentence.
-The grader should know what the paragraph will cover from the first sentence.
+- Focus each paragraph on one idea.
+The grader should understand the point of the paragraph from the first sentence.

 Pro Tips for Writing a Strong ACT Essay